 - New construction homes offer modern layouts and immediate move-in readiness.

-- Robbie English, Broker and REALTOR at Uncommon Realty, can help you compare builder offers strategically.
+- Robbie English, REALTOR and Broker at Uncommon Realty, can help you compare builder offers strategically.

 - Sellers should pay attention, as buyer preferences are shifting toward turnkey properties.